jcborders/borders_site/content/author/admin/_index.md

 organizations = [ { name = "Columbia University", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
 bio = "James Borders is a doctoral student in the Laboratory for the Study of Upper Airway Dysfunction at Columbia University.
-James is a clinically trained speech pathologist with research interests in the rehabilitation of swallowing and cough dysfunction."
+James is a clinically trained speech pathologist with research interests in the rehabilitation of airway protection, specifically cough and swallowing dysfunction."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Airway Protection (Cough & Swallowing)",
+  "Airway Protection",
   "Motor Control/Learning",
   "Meta-Science"
 ]